Emergency Dentist in Jacksonville, TX.

 Your Gentle Emergency Dentist

 As your local dentist in Jacksonville, TX, Dr. Bruce Lamond welcomes new and existing patients to build positive memories at the dentist.
 Patients are encouraged to ask questions about their oral health and are treated with the utmost care and support.
-No matter if you need a small cavity filled or require sedation dentistry to feel at ease, the team at Dental Solutions of East Texas will partner with you to find your desired dental treatment.
+No matter if you need a small cavity filled the team at Dental Solutions of East Texas will partner with you to find your desired dental treatment.
 Call us at (903) 586-8244 to schedule timely care for your dental needs.
 We look forward to caring for you and your family.